techidaily/site-games-able/source/_posts/how-to-experience-google-play-games-on-pc.md

  MOBAs like Mobile Legends aren’t ideal, as you can’t play them like DOTA or League of Legends on PC.
 You’ll have to use WASD to move your character around instead of just right-clicking on the map, leaving your fingers scrambling for movement and activating skills at the same time.

  However, it’s excellent for shooters like Knives Out or Free Fire MAX.
 It probably even gives you an edge, since aiming with a mouse is superior to a touch screen.
-If you do want to play PUBG or Call of Duty: Mobile, however, there are plenty of[other lightweight Android emulators](https://www.makeuseof.com/lightweight-emulators-android-games-pc/) you can use that don’t have the limitations of Google Play Games.
+If you do want to play PUBG or Call of Duty: Mobile, however, there are plenty of [other lightweight Android emulators](https://www.makeuseof.com/lightweight-emulators-android-games-pc/) you can use that don’t have the limitations of Google Play Games.

 ## Play Your Favorite Android Games With an Officially Supported Emulator